 History of the Society of the Sacred Heart in Ireland

-The Province first established a Convent and Schools at Mount Anville in 1865, when it used a significant legacy left to the Province to buy the House and lands from William Dargan (Engineer, father of railways in Ireland), who was in financial difficulties.
-Over 150 years, the Society educated more than 10,000 pupils, at Mount Anville Schools and at its height, had more than 270 sisters in the Irish Scottish Province membership.
-The Province passed the trusteeship of the schools on Mount Anville campus to the Mount Anville Sacret Heart Educational Trust (MASHET) in 2007.
+A Convent and Schools were first established at Mount Anville in 1865, when the Society of the Sacred Heart used a significant legacy left to it to buy the house and lands from William Dargan (engineer, father of railways in Ireland), who was in financial difficulties.
+Over 150 years, the Society educated more than 10,000 pupils, at Mount Anville Schools and at its height, had more than 270 sisters in the then Irish Scottish Province membership.
+The Irish Scottish Province passed the trusteeship of the schools on Mount Anville campus to the Mount Anville Sacred Heart Educational Trust (MASHET) in 2007.
+In 2025 the Irish Scottish Province became a constituent part of the new Central Europe and the Islands Province.